Linaro/lava/doc/v2/writing-tests.rst

 there can be differences in how the install steps behave between V1 and V2.
 Once V1 is removed, other changes are planned for the test shell to make it easier for test writers to create portable tests.
-It is possible that the ``install:`` behaviour of the test shell could be restricted at this time.
+It is possible that the ``install:`` behavior of the test shell could be restricted at this time.

 Consider moving ``install: git-repos:`` into a run step or directly into a :ref:`custom_script <custom_scripts>` along with the other setup (for example,